Solar & Distributed Energy FAQs

 The New York Independent System Operator oversees energy production and transmission in New York, and assigns power to utilities based on their needs, geographic location and grid conditions.
 Information on energy sources for electric generation in New York is available through the New York Public Service Commission, under Environmental Disclosure (for the latest information, click on the most recent dates).
 For more information on renewable energy, see our Green Power page.

 Yes.
-Your budget will be calculated using the past 12 month usage history.
+Your budget will be calculated using the past 12-month usage history.
 You may wish to wait a full year with net metering before enrolling in Budget Billing so that your generation will be apparent in your monthly average.

 Any excess generation produced by the system, net of electricity provided by the utility grid, is "deposited" into your generation bank.
 "Current Generation" and "YTD Generation" are displayed in the "What’s New" section located on the front of Central Hudson's bill.
 These columns represent the excess generation.
 In cases when usage is completely offset by the generating system, usage will be billed 0, and there will be no volumetric delivery or supply charges.*